INJECTS

 Typical use in exercises

-This type of inject is very suitable for strategic-management exercises for presenting scenario-related questions.
+This inject option is very suitable for strategic decision-making exercises for presenting scenario-related questions.
 For process-technical exercises it can also be used, for example towards the end of the exercise, to reflect on the steps taken.

 Possible mistakes

-• Avoid making the whole exercise just a questionnaire.
-Such exercises do exist, but it is not engaging for the participants and it does not fully exploit the potential of the platform.
+- Avoid making the whole exercise just a questionnaire.
+Such exercises do exist, but it is not engaging for the trainees and it does not fully exploit the potential of the platform.

 Examples: